-We discuss briefly the three approaches employed here subset selection (screening), indifference-zone selection (choosing the single best), and multiple comparisons (inference).
+We discuss briefly the three approaches employed here-subset selection (screening), indifference-zone selection (choosing the single best), and multiple comparisons (inference).
+For purposes of motivation, the simple procedures outlined in this section will all assume that the underlying data are normally distributed.

-4.1.1 Subset Selection
+4.1 Subset Selection

 The subset selection approach is a screening device that attempts to select a (random-size) subset of the k = 25 competing designs of Example 1 that contains the design with the greatest expected profit.
-Gupta (1956, 1965) proposed a single-stage procedure for this problem that is applicable in cases when the data from the competing designs are balanced (i.e., having the same number of observations from each contender) and are normal with common (unknown) variance σ^2 .
+Gupta (1956, 1965) proposed a single-stage procedure for this problem that is applicable in cases when the data from the competing designs are balanced (i.e., have the same number of observations from each contender) and are normal with common (unknown) variance σ^2 .
 Nelson, et al. (2001) handle more general cases-in particular, that in which the unknown variances σ_i^2 , i = 1, 2, ..., k, are not necessarily equal.